China opposes unilateral actions in IHK

 Wang Yi said Beijing was paying close attention to the current situation in the IHK and emphasised that the issue should be properly and peacefully resolved based on the UN Charter, relevant UN Security Council resolutions and bilateral agreements.

-The two sides underlined that a peaceful, stable, cooperative and prosperous South Asia was in the common interest of all parties and they need to settle disputes and issues in the region through dialogue on the basis of mutual respect and equality.
+The two sides underlined that a peaceful, cooperative and prosperous South Asia was in the common interest of all parties and they need to settle disputes in the region through dialogue based on mutual respect and equality.

 The Chinese dignitary held bilateral discussions with Foreign Minister Shah Mehmood Qureshi and also participated in the Trilateral Conference on Afghanistan with his Pakistani and Afghan counterparts.